WillDavid1123/En-Decrypt/README.md

 Personal project for encrypting and decrypting text using substitution, transposition, and other similar cryptography types

 7/19/22: Initial Commit, base Activity template with no changes made

+7/20/22 & 7/21/22: Updates made to Android Studios and Gradle build, reworked connection to Git through terminal